HarperDB/documentation/docs/developers/applications/README.md

 ## Creating our first Table

-The core of a HarperDB application is the database, so let's create a database table!
+The core of a Harper application is the database, so let's create a database table!

 A quick and expressive way to define a table is through a [GraphQL Schema](https://graphql.org/learn/schema).
 Using your editor of choice, edit the file named `schema.graphql` in the root of the application directory, `my-app`, that we created above.
 To create a table, we will need to add a `type` of `@table` named `Dog` (and you can remove the example table in the template):